MihaelMihov/CurrencyConverter/README.md

 You can also run it by opening command prompt in the folder where your pom.xml file is located.

-Once you open command promt please type: mvn spring-boot:run
+Once you open command prompt please type: mvn spring-boot:run

 Endpoint is configured as follows:
 *parameters marked in {} are specified by the end user